rerun-io/rerun/rerun_cpp/cmake_setup_in_detail.md

-# CMake Setup in Detail
+# CMake setup in detail

 \tableofcontents